You’re going to love this Easy Crochet Potholder Pattern for the No Gaps Crochet Potholder.

 Not all content on this blog website is free, but the more you share, the more free content I will be able to share.
 Note that all premium content are ad free.

-All my crochet patterns can be used to produce & sell handmade, however you are required to let Joy of Motion know & credit Joy of Motion/Janne Kleivset as the designer by linking back to https://joyofmotioncrochet.com.
+My crochet patterns can be used to sell handmade pieces.
+You are required to credit Joy of Motion/Janne Kleivset as the designer by linking back to My website: https://joyofmotioncrochet.com.
 You can not use my pictures when selling your handmade items.
 Finally, you can not resell, reprint or share any parts of my patterns as your own.